hikariNTU/sudoku-solver/README.md

 ## Solver algorithm - Backtracking

 **Steps**

 - Find next empty cell
 - Try filling the empty cell value from 1 to 9 if it fit
   - If none digit can be filled, then the board is not solvable, backtracking to the next candidate
   - Else using the filled cell and start finding the next empty cell

+**Heuristic Mode Improvements**

+- Instead of finding all cells for next empty cell, pre-build an array to keep track of those initial empty.
+- For each empty cell, find all its candidate number first and store it in the array
+- When finding next empty cell, find the easiest one (least candidates) and fill it first, those easy level sudoku boards tend to contain a lot of one shot cells.

+Notice!
+Heuristic Mode only cut down a bit of calculation time.
+In some cases like those well crafted boards, the heuristic might be a lot slower than the default naive one depends on the actual solution.

+But in general, Heuristic Mode will be faster and more natural.

 ## What've I used in the site?
 - Typescript + Vite + React (DX first)